Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 Peru

 Without a doubt Peru offers the best and most varied trekking in the Andes.
-The mountains are just as spectacular in Patagonia, but the cultural experience is far less interesting and you don't have the challenge (or thrill) of being at high altitude.
-Furthermore Peru is one of the cheaper destinations in South America - a flight to Lima can cost as little as £600 in the low season.
+Whilst the mountains are just as spectacular in Patagonia, the cultural experience is far less interesting and you don't have the challenge (or thrill) of being at high altitude.
+Furthermore Peru is one of the cheaper destinations in South America - a flight to Lima can cost as little as £600 in the low season and living scosts are not high.

 The Cordillera Blanca

 The Cordillera Blanca range in northern Peru has an incredible concentration of 6000m peaks, including Peru's highest mountain, the twin peaked Nevado Huascarán 6746m.
-The mountains run roughly north to south and are easily accessible from the heavily populated Callejon de Huaylas valley which lies to their west.
-The friendly wee town of Huaraz which lies at an altitude of 3000m and is 500km north of Lima by a good road is the best base for trips.
+The Cordillera Blanca mountains run roughly north to south and are easily accessible from the heavily populated Callejon de Huaylas valley which lies to their west.
+The friendly wee town of Huaraz, at an altitude of 3000m, makes a great base.
+It is 500km north of Lima by a good road and there are also daily flights from Lima.
 The town has many pleasant hotels and restaurants, plenty of tourist and trekking agencies and spectacular views of the mountains at sunset.
 Access from Huaraz to the mountains is generally very easy; most trail heads can be reached in only a couple of hours by public transport.

 Huascaran and Huandoy seen from near Huaraz, Cordillera Blanca.

-Between the peaks of the Cordillera Blanca valleys dotted with stunning turquoise glacial lakes run mostly west to east.
-Most treks follow these valleys through the mountains and will take from 3-5 days but two valleys can often be linked to provide longer excursions.
-If finishing on the eastern side of the range be aware that it is much more remote and you may have to wait a few days for transport back to Huaraz after your trek.
+Lying between the peaks of the Cordillera Blanca are valleys dusted with stunning turquoise glacial lakes.
+These run mostly west to east.
+Most treks follow these valleys through the mountains and will take from 3-5 days, but two valleys can often be linked to provide longer excursions.
+If finishing on the eastern side of the range be aware that it is much more remote and you may take you a few days to get back to Huaraz after your trek.

 Further south there are several trekking options around the Copa massif.
 You can trek through the mountains to the town of Chacas by either the Ulta or Honda valleys in four days, or do the full circuit in about eight days.
 Both valleys are very deep and have passes of about 4700m at their heads.